WeeFestival of Theatre and Culture for Early Years

 I cannot wait to share the third edition of this pioneering festival with young children and families.
 Theatre for Early Years is a dynamic force of change within the field of theatre making and often includes a broad range of interdisciplinary work as well as music theatre, dance, installation/performance, puppetry, and object theatre.
 Performances take place in intimate spaces for small audiences to facilitate greater connection and more meaningful exchange between the artist and the child.
 This is not “4th wall theatre” and children are not expected to sit still and be quiet.
 In this way, the form and the exceptional artists behind it are at the vanguard of a new theatre that is de-formalized and more democratic.
 This is theatre of the future for the future.

 WeeFestival’s presenting and programming partners include The Theatre Centre, Théâtre français de Toronto, the Brooklyn Academy of Music (BAM), The Goethe Institut-Toronto, and the Italian Cultural Institute.
-The WeeFestival also boasts a regional partner in Hamilton Conservatory’s Kinderfest, a project of the Hamilton Conservatory for the Arts who will host 3 productions from the WeeFestival.
+The WeeFestival also boasts a regional partner in Culture for Kids in the Arts (CKA), a Hamilton-based nonprofit organization, who will host 3 productions from the WeeFestival as part of Kinderfest, CKA’s annual theatre festival for the early years.

 Venues for the festival include The Theatre Centre (festival HUB), Théâtre français de Toronto, Pia Bouman Scotiabank Theatre, Alumnae Theatre, Wychwood Theatre, Intergalactic Arts Collective in the Artscape Young Place, and the Canadian Music Centre.
 Additional venues hosting festival activities will be announced in the new year.